 Why now.
 AI is moving from chat to execution.
 Without a standard, every integration is brittle glue code with weak governance.
 MCP brings predictable calls, capability discovery, and traceable outcomes.

+In summary.
+MCP turns fragmented AI experiments into integrated, governable workflows — favoring teams that own data or workflows and ship reliable interfaces over those selling hype.
 Winners will own valuable assets (data, infrastructure, trust) — not just labels.
 Decide whether you are a model lab, infrastructure provider, or context provider; otherwise, you’re likely their customer.